NLnetLabs/krill-manual/source/install-and-run.rst

 the previous Krill version you had installed.
 A rollback is somewhat risky so it should not be attempted unless there is no other choice.

-Also note that you may loose any changes you made since upgrading, so you may have to re-do ROA changes for example.
+Also note that you may lose any changes you made since upgrading, so you may have to re-do ROA changes for example.
 Do not try to rollback in case you delegated CA certificates to any child CA, as loosing changes may then result in issues that are hard to debug.